-I joined Penn in 2017 as a senior research fellow at the Psychology Department and a lecturer at the Wharton School.
+I am an Associate Professor of Practice at the Liberal and Professional Studies School at Penn and a lecturer at the Wharton School.
 At Wharton, I teach negotiations in the undergraduate, MBA and Executive MBA programs.
 I received my PhD in Organizational Behavior and Theory at the Tepper School of Business at Carnegie Mellon University.
 Negotiation is my main area of expertise, both as a researcher and a teacher.
 I feel fortunate to have taught this fascinating topic to a diverse group of students in the United States, Europe and Middle East.